Adelaide Travel Guide: Australia’s Underrated City

 Things to do in Adelaide

-So, as Adelaide is considered a backwater, where not much happens, you’d think there isn’t all that much to do!?
-Well, this couldn’t be further from the truth, there are lots of things to do in Adelaide.
+With Adelaide is considered a backwater, where not much happens, you’d think there isn’t all that much to do!?
+Well, this couldn’t be further from the truth.
+As my Adelaide travel guide details, there are plenty of things to do here!

-Although it may be smaller than Melbourne and Sydney, there are still a lot of attractions in Adelaide.
+It may be smaller than Melbourne and Sydney, but there are still a lot of attractions in Adelaide.
 One of the underrated aspects of the city is its food and drink scene.
-Coffee in Adelaide is great and could rival Melbourne!
+The coffee in Adelaide is underrated and could rival Melbourne!
 There are also numerous great restaurants dotted about the city!

 As far as I’m concerned, the Adelaide Botanical Gardens are the best in Australia, and one of the best gardens in the world!